 The condition and appearance of your home can significantly affect the selling price you will ultimately receive.
 Putting your home on the market without analyzing what needs to be done to make it looks its best is no longer an option.
 Mainly, due to the syndicated real estate websites which will showcase your home to prospective buyers.
-Today’s consumer are tech savvy and will judge your home on those first photos.
+Today’s consumers are tech-savvy and will judge your home on those first photos.

 Remember, your home is on display.
 If necessary, you should rent a storage locker.
-One of the best and least expensive ways to improve the appearance and feel in your home is to clear out your closets and rooms as much as possible.
+One of the best and least expensive ways to improve the appearance and feel of your home is to clear out your closets and rooms as much as possible.
 We all have tons of stuff.
 The way we live and the way we need to live when selling a home are drastically different.
-Your home will actually look larger when it is clean and clutter free.
+Your home will actually look larger when it is clean and clutter-free.

 Find a home for your stuff.
 If it can’t be neatly placed in a drawer or put away on a shelf, box it up.
 If you have children, pack away as many of their toys as possible.
 Find homes for the toys in closets or in toy bins.
 Pack away anything that is crowding your home that you don’t use on a daily basis.